ivankelly/bookkeeper-tutorial/README.md

 For each ledger we enter into an inner loop.
 First we check if the ledger has been closed.
 If so, once we have read all the entries that we can, we need to reopen the ledger to check for any new entries.
 We continue like this until the ledger is either closed, or we become leader.

-Note that we are using #openLedgerNoRecovery here.
+Note that we are using `openLedgerNoRecovery()` here.
 The value returned by last add confirmed will change after each opening if there are new entries which can be read.
 The last add confirmed is a variable maintained by the leader.
-It is the last entry written for which it has received an ack quorum of acknowledgements.
+It is the last entry written for which it has received an ACK quorum of acknowledgements.
 In our case, this means that the entry has been acknowledged on at least 2 bookies.
 It also guarantees that each entry before it in that ledger has been acknowledged on 2 bookies.

 Once we have read all entries, we check isClosed to see if we need to check this ledger again.
 If not, we break out of the loop and move onto the next ledger.
-Otherwise we wait a second and try again.
+Otherwise, we wait a second and try again.

 # Wrap up